po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/02-Stu_Script_ConsoleLog/Unsolved/README.md

 * Then, write the Javascript to get it to work.

 * Finally, open up the console again.
 In addition to the previous message, your two new messages should appear.
+Congrats, you have already planned and written your first few lines of Javascript code!

 ## 💡 Hint